memopemo/LegendOfDipc/README.md

 - 100%-ing the game, including finding every secret, results in a very special title screen.

+- The player has the ability to hold a specified button to slow the game world to give the player a minute to think about what to do, preventing players from feeling overwhelmed at difficulty (maybe toggleable in difficulty settings?)

 # Top-layer specifications

 ## Game feel